eroux/owl-time-ext/README.md

 - **Sewell1896**: Sewell R., *The Indian Calendar*
 - **Eade1995**: Eade J.C., *The Calendrical Systems of Mainland South-East Asia*
 - **Billard1962**: Billard R, *L'Astronomie Indienne*

+## RDF Conventions

+We follow the conventions to use English for the identifiers of property and class names.
+We do not follow that convention for individuals, because they don't have well accepted translations in English and have a lot of variations in spellings and scripts in their original languages.
+We thus use non-semantic identifiers (`:DOM09834`) in that case, à la RDA.

+## TODO

+- can/should xsd:gDay be used as a datatype for indicating the day of the month?

+## License

+The work is under the copyright of the authors listed below and is distributed under the [CC0 License](LICENSE).